Bali Part 1-Seminyak 14-12-25-16-12-25

 I love travelling domestically as you don’t have to mess around with customs and passports and all that paraphernalia.
 As such, we were soon in a taxi, heading for our hotel in Perth.
 There was mild confusion at first as the driver explained to me that there were two Adina hotels in central Perth.
 Initially, I thought he had an attitude but I misread it slightly and he turned out to be a really helpful chap.

 We were keen for fish and chips so found a busy pub called the Lucky Shag and sat upstairs overlooking the bay.
-From here, we debated what next and considered a boat ride although they were all a little too long.
+From here, we debated what next and considered a boat ride but they were all a little too long.
 Rach spotted an open top bus tour and we jumped on, despite being quite late on in the day.
 The weather continued to be wonderful and we really enjoy our stop at King’s gardens and its spectacular view of the sea.
-There is a thought-provoking war memorial here too which stands proudly in these lush gardens.
+There is a thought-provoking war memorial (in fact several) here too, which stands proudly in these lush gardens.
 We loved it here.

 Rach and I returned to the bar later that evening but sat inside to avoid the narcissist who was still there, annoying most of the customers outside.
 We had a couple of very tasty Belgian beers, chatted, ate some delicious food and then moved into the back room, where we played dominoes.
 Rach kicked my ass!
 We didn’t see Billy Big Nads all night.

-After the swim Barry fired up the classic Aussie BBQ.
+After the swim, Barry fired up the classic Aussie BBQ.
 There was a hilarious moment where the gas ran out, but Barry claimed ‘no worries’ or ‘no dramas’- just how the aussie’s roll and nipped out to get some more.
-It was a lovely night where we ate, caught up on family and where Rach and Barry were able to exchange stories about the famalam.
+It was a lovely night where we ate, caught up on gossip and where Rach and Barry were able to exchange stories about the famalam.
 I know Rach found out many saucy secrets and even discovered a great uncle she had never heard of and who had been strangely ostracised from the family.
 We finished the night watching Australian Idol- the finale (so we timed it just right).
 The winner?
-A guy called Hamburger.
-Not my vibe, but they were into it and Caz and Barry had obviously invested many weeks in it.
+A guy named Hamburger.
+Not my vibe, but they were into it and Caz and Barry had obviously invested many weeks into the programme.

-Caz rounded the night off with a birthday cake for Rachel’s 50th and a late-night chat about life in the UK versus Australia before heading to our own private suite with a bathroom, a bedroom and a washroom.
+Caz rounded the night off with a birthday cake for Rachel’s 50th and late-night chat about life in the UK versus Australia before we headed to our own private suite with a bathroom, a bedroom and a washroom.
 We were very lucky indeed and it had been a great birthday for Rachel.

 The following morning brought a different kind of culture: Barry and Caz took us down to the train station but there were no parking spaces so we drove into Perth.
-They took us to a free tralk called A Fortunate Life, the memoir of an Australian with a life packed full of drama.
-The place was packed full of retired folk and people who were mentally challenged, with their careers and it was obviously a community event.
-It was a boring start as a journalist from the local rag chatted about random local news issues which understandably didn’t land with Rach and I but once the main event and we started to see pictures and hear about the life of this impressive man, we were both hooked and at some point, I do intend to read the book.
+They took us to a free talk called A Fortunate Life, the memoir of an Australian with a life packed full of drama.
+The place was crammed full of retired folk and people who were mentally challenged, accompanied by their carers and it was obviously a community event.
+It was a boring start as a journalist from the local rag chatted about random local news issues which understandably didn’t land with Rach and I, but once the main event began, we started to see pictures and hear about the life of this impressive man and were both hooked.
+At some point, I do intend to read the book.
 It was a shame that two ladies on the back row decided it was a social event and chatted throughout and with increasing volume.

 Caz and Rach had continued watching TV and we rejoined them at the end of a long session.
 The pace had slowed, the mood was calm, and it was all very... lovely.
 Soon after, we were snuggled up in bed.

-Barry gave us a lift the next morning to the station for the train to Fremantle.
+Barry gave us a lift the next morning to the station so we could board the train to Fremantle.
 He even leant us his and and Caz’s cards so that we could travel for free.
 The train was clean, the stations well-staffed, although at one point we were forced to get off because someone was stuck on the line.
-The gentleman at the station explained it to us apologised and let us know when we could rejoin the train.
+The gentleman at the station explained it to us, apologised and let us know when we could rejoin the train.
 Excellent customer service once again.
 Fremantle was a sunlit mix of Victorian architecture, cool sea breezes, and that glorious “Aussie blue” sky again.
 We visited the Maritime Museum to see Australia II, the yacht that won the America’s Cup, and its fascinating backstory.
-Rach took her time with it, soaking up the maritime glory and enjoying the ancient shark on display called a megalodon.
+Rach took her time with it, soaking up the maritime glory and enjoying the ancient shark on display called a megamouth.

 From there, it was only a short walk to Gage Roads Brewery, where we sat outside with craft beers (made on the premises) staring out over the Indian Ocean.
 We even had a “could we live here?” conversation.
 (We always do.)
 I honestly understand why the phrase ‘life is too short’ exists.
 There are just too many things to do; too many places to go and too much fun to be had but there is nowhere near enough time available.
 From here, we walked off the IPA buzz with a tour of Fremantle Prison — a surprisingly compelling experience.
 The small cells, Shawshank vibes, and grim details (like “shit buckets” and anti-projectile ceilings) painted a stark picture of Aussie penal history.
 One lady asked way too many questions, which was irritating but the guide didn’t know many answers so responses were mercifully short.
 He was very excited about the upcoming concert- the Sex Pistols- in the prison grounds.
 Not something that would excite me particularly.

 The next day got off to a slow start.
-Barry had a dodgy foot and was off to the docs, so we headed out later for a drive to Rockingham, a breezy coastal town with laid-back bars and sparkling sea.
+Barry had a dodgy foot and visited the docs, so we headed out a little later for a drive to Rockingham, a breezy coastal town with laid-back bars and sparkling sea.
 We talked about housing costs and how they stack up with the UK.
 Online it says Aussie houses are about the same or slightly more expensive than in the UK but in truth, they are not comparing like for like.
 Aussie houses are a lot roomier than UK houses, after all.
-I dipped my fingers in the water (a Brisbane flashback- both coasts now), and Rachel dangled foot in.
+I dipped my fingers in the water (a Brisbane flashback- both coasts now), and Rachel dangled a foot in.
 Then, we drove on to Mandurah.

 After a sun-soaked hour’s drive back, I dozed in the car.
 Sunstroke, or just blissed out?
 Who knows.
 Back at the house, we vegged out with Gogglebox Australia, which was much like the UK version but with a lot more talk about Trump and tariffs.
-The man is a monster, for sure and the Aussie tend to call a spade a spade and there is little holding back.
+The man is a monster, for sure and the Aussie tend to call a spade, a spade and there is little holding back.
+Apparently one of the senior politicians of Western Australia had proclaimed Trump a 'complete nob' on television, so Barry informed us.

 So- blog complete and as Barry would say, ‘that’s night night Sooty’.